Zinc oxide: Mechanical properties

-Electrical and optical properties
+Electronic and optical properties

 Favourable properties of zinc oxide include good transparency, high electron mobility, wide band gap, and strong room-temperature luminescence.
 Those properties make ZnO valuable for a variety of emerging applications: transparent electrodes in liquid crystal displays, energy-saving or heat-protecting windows, and electronics as thin-film transistors and light-emitting diodes.

-ZnO has a relatively wide direct band gap of ~3.3 eV at room temperature.
+ZnO is a semiconductor of the II-VI semiconductor group and it has a relatively wide direct band gap of ~3.3 eV at room temperature.
 Advantages associated with a wide band gap include higher breakdown voltages, ability to sustain large electric fields, lower electronic noise, and high-temperature and high-power operation.
 The band gap of ZnO can further be tuned to ~3–4 eV by its alloying with magnesium oxide or cadmium oxide.
+Due to this large band gap, there have been efforts to create visibly transparent solar cells utilising ZnO as a light absorbing layer.
+However, these solar cells have so far proven highly inefficient.

 Most ZnO has n-type character, even in the absence of intentional doping.
-Nonstoichiometry is typically the origin of n-type character, but the subject remains controversial.
+Nonstoichiometry is typically the origin of this n-type character, but the subject remains controversial.
 An alternative explanation has been proposed, based on theoretical calculations, that unintentional substitutional hydrogen impurities are responsible.
 Controllable n-type doping is easily achieved by substituting Zn with group-III elements such as Al, Ga, In or by substituting oxygen with group-VII elements chlorine or iodine.

 Reliable p-type doping of ZnO remains difficult.
 This problem originates from low solubility of p-type dopants and their compensation by abundant n-type impurities.
 This problem is observed with GaN and ZnSe.
 Measurement of p-type in "intrinsically" n-type material is complicated by the inhomogeneity of samples.

 Current limitations to p-doping limit electronic and optoelectronic applications of ZnO, which usually require junctions of n-type and p-type material.
 Known p-type dopants include group-I elements Li, Na, K; group-V elements N, P and As; as well as copper and silver.
 However, many of these form deep acceptors and do not produce significant p-type conduction at room temperature.

 Electron mobility of ZnO strongly varies with temperature and has a maximum of ~2000 cm2/(V·s) at 80 K. Data on hole mobility are scarce with values in the range 5–30 cm2/(V·s).

 ZnO discs, acting as a varistor, are the active material in most surge arresters.

 Zinc oxide is noted for its strongly nonlinear optical properties, especially in bulk.
 The nonlinearity of ZnO nanoparticles can be fine-tuned according to their size.